-Choosing the most qualified candidate for an executive role is one of the most important decisions employers must make.
+Choosing the most qualified candidate for an executive role is one of the most important decisions employers make.
 Both roles and candidates are multifaceted, which adds to the complexity of the process.
-Effective pre-employment assessment can be an effective way to gain clarity on candidates’ fit with a role and organization.
+Pre-employment assessment can be an effective way to gain clarity on candidates’ fit with a role and organization.
 Because pre-employment assessment and testing instruments have become relatively easy to access, use and interpret, they have gained popularity in the human resources world.
-Grant Cooper Managing Partner Ed Stout, MBA, offers practical advice to employers who are considering whether to use such a test.
+Grant Cooper: A Diversified Search Company Managing Director Ed Stout, MBA, offers practical advice to employers who are considering whether to use such a test.
 “There is a right way to use pre-employment testing, and it can be a valuable tool in certain situations,” Stout acknowledged.
 It would be a mistake, he stressed, to use a screening or test as the determining factor in making a hiring decision.
 “Like any standardized test, a candidate could be having a bad day, which can impact results,” Stout said.
 “If this type of testing is used, it should be one of many factors in making a decision.”

 Before determining if an assessment is right for an organization, employers should have a fact-based perspective on what their desired output looks like and why.
 Different tests yield different results, which can be helpful if employers are seeking a certain value.
 However, it is important that hiring managers understand why they are looking for certain characteristics, such as factual institutional data that indicates a higher probability of success for candidates with certain characteristics.
 “Internal data needs to be in place and executives should be able to point to analysis that backs their rationale,” Stout remarked, adding that slightly less than half of Grant Cooper clients use pre-employment testing as a part of their hiring process.

 Understanding Assessment Tests

 Assessment tests typically measure the following: ability, aptitude, and personality: